xerolinux/XeroHub/content/posts/ventoy-multi-boot/index.md

 yay or paru -S ventoy-bin
 ```

 That's it !
-Enjoy your Distro-Hopping.
+Enjoy your distro-hopping.
 Maybe you find the one that fits your needs the best :smile: